 States review legislative districts after the end of every U.S. Census to see if changes to boundary lines are needed.
 This once-a-decade review process starting in 2021 is called “redistricting.”
 Boundaries often move to reflect how an area’s population has changed.
 The more people in an area, the smaller the district may be.
 The fewer people, the larger the district may be.

-A similar process takes place for city councils and boards and county quorum courts in Arkansas but the information below discusses the state and federal redistricting process.
+A similar process takes place for quorum courts, city councils/boards, school districts and community college boards in Arkansas, but the information below focuses on the state and federal redistricting process.

 Who is responsible for redistricting in Arkansas?

 Constitutional amendments approved by voters in 1936 and 1945 guide the redistricting process in Arkansas, including who is responsible for redistricting for state and federal lawmakers.

 State Districts - Arkansas’ governor, secretary of state and attorney general are responsible for drawing boundaries for the 100 House of Representative districts and 35 Senate districts in the state.
 The three officials meet as the “Board of Apportionment” the year after each federal census to determine districts.